Three gorgeous, less crowded and more affordable alternatives to Dubrovnik

 This article may contain links to products and services we use and recommend.
 We may receive compensation when you click on links to those products.
 For more information, see our Disclosure Policy.

 The city’s fortified Old Town has become so popular that the city council introduced a crowd monitoring system.
-Out of interest, we had a look: A whopping 42,000 people entered through the city gates in the 24 hours before we published this post.
+Out of interest, we had a look: A whopping 42,000 people entered through the city gates in the 24 hours before we published this article.
 At the same time, only 1,500 inhabitants are left within the city walls.

-While we’ll write about our experience in Dubrovnik and how to best visit the city (in a sustainable way) in a separate article, today’s post is about three beautiful cities along the Dalmatian coast we recommend people visit to give Dubrovnik and its people a bit of a breather.
+While we’ll write about our experience in Dubrovnik and how to best visit the city (in a sustainable way) in a separate article, today’s article is about three beautiful cities along the Dalmatian coast we recommend people visit to give Dubrovnik and its people a bit of a breather.
 Let’s spread the love.

 split croatia